Life Science Research using the Human Spaceflight Analogue “Bed Rest”

 Not yet awarded.
 We will invest up to £3M to support UK components.

-No. of projects funded
+Number of projects funded

 Not yet awarded.